demisto/demisto-py/README.md

 A Python library for the Demisto API.

+**Note:** You are viewing demisto-py 2.x development branch. demisto-py 1.x is officially in maintenance-mode only and can be obtained at: https://github.com/demisto/demisto-py/releases .

 ## Usage

 First, get Demisto api-key.
 You can generate one via Demisto client - on `settings`->`API keys`.